ADES-attic/C/readme.md

 * pv - validate a PSV file in place.
 * xp - convert an XML file to a PSV file.
 * px - convert a PSV file to an XML file.
+* mx - convert an MPC 80 column file to an XML file.

 Each executable prints a usage message when run without arguments.

 See `inc/ades.h` for the library API.
-See `inc/ds.h` for data structures used by the library.

 ## Building